Motion compensated Uptime gangway system.

 On-board spare part supplies

-A necessary part of the job for the service technicians is to wait for the delivery of spare parts.
-Nowadays the vessel carries almost everything needed to maintain the wind park.
-Having detected what spare part is needed at the turbine, the technicians call up the vessel, and in less than one hour, the spare part will have arrived.
-If in very rare cases, the spare part is not carried on the vessel, the daughter craft can be sent to the Eemshaven base, some 85 kilometres away, to pick it up.
-Every 14 days, the vessel returns to Eemshaven to change the team of technicians, and to fill up supplies.
+A crucial part of the job for service technicians is waiting for the delivery of spare parts.
+Nowadays, the vessel carries almost everything needed to maintain the wind park.
+Once the required spare part is identified at the turbine, the technicians call the vessel, and the part arrives within an hour.
+If the rare event that the spare part is not on board, the daughter craft can be dispatched to the Eemshaven base, approximately 85 kilometres away, to retrieve it.
+Every 14 days, the vessel returns to Eemshaven to change the team of technicians and replenish supplies.

 High standard keeps up spirits after long shifts

-Returning to the vessel at the end of a long day, the high comfort on board soothes the body and mind.
-Everyone has single cabins, with heated bathroom floors, and their own satellite tv.
-There is no noise from the engines to be detected in the cabins.
-The BLUEDRIVE PlusC? electric propulsion system from Siemens, combined with the X-BOW fore part and X-STERN aft from Ulstein, help in keeping the noise, vibrations and movements low.
+Returning to the vessel at the end of a long day, the high comfort on board soothes both body and mind.
+Each technician has a single cabin with heated bathroom floors and their own satellite TV.
+The cabins are free from engine noise, thanks to the BLUEDRIVE PlusC electric propulsion system from Siemens, combined with the X-BOW fore part and X-STERN aft from Ulstein, which help keep noise, vibrations, and movements to a minimum.

-The mess is the natural hub for the people on board.
+The mess is the natural gathering place for everyone on board.
 Hot meals are served twice daily, and food and sweets are readily available.
-The high-class chefs and the delicious food, and the gathering around the dinner table, are very important aspects of the social life on board.
-The vessel also offers a cinema, a spacious and well-equipped gymnasium, an outdoor Jacuzzi and a sauna for the ultimate relaxation.
-The high-class comfort is important for everybody working ? and living ? half the year on board the vessel.
+The high-class chefs, delicious food, and conversation around the dinner table are vital aspects of social life.
+The vessel also offers a cinema, a spacious and well-equipped gymnasium, an outdoor Jacuzzi, and a sauna for ultimate relaxation.
+This high comfort level is essential for everyone working and living on the vessel for half the year.

 Latest news